hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 That's a wrong abstraction, parse rules are not func args.

-[9:56:24](#Fu1ZiTz16jU4dRF4UYtjRgxFJVkdQYvlJr8Ati27Qwo) <Oldes (@oldes.h:matrix.org)>:
-> <@giuseppechillemi-59045d00d73408ce4f5bcd9d:gitter.im> Because if you think as with function parameters, It is a missing one.
-If you  use another logic, It Is not.

-That's a wrong abstraction, parse rules are not func args.

 [10:27:41](#CWXYV41Am-z9uzAJzCnELNbNAYsCHqm5I82xTIlGbq4) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@rebolek-5565a4bf15522ed4b3e100bc:gitter.im> That's a wrong abstraction, parse rules are not func args.